hackettjoe/Amazon-AWS-SAA-C02/README.md

 When you launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all of your instances are spread out across underlying hardware to minimize correlated failures.
 You can use placement groups to influence the placement of a group of interdependent instances to meet the needs of your workload.
 Depending on the type of workload, you can create a placement group using one of the following placement strategies:

-1. Cluster – packs instances close together inside an Availability Zone.
+1. Cluster â€“ packs instances close together inside an Availability Zone.
 This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.
 - Cluster placement groups are recommended for applications that benefit from low network latency, high network throughput, or both.
 They are also recommended when the majority of the network traffic is between the instances in the group.

-2. Partition – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
+2. Partition â€“ spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
 This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.
 - Partition placement groups can be used to deploy large distributed and replicated workloads, such as HDFS, HBase, and Cassandra, across distinct racks.

-3. Spread – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.
+3. Spread â€“ strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.
 - Spread placement groups are recommended for applications that have a small number of critical instances that should be kept separate from each other.

 ### Enhanced Networking